MilanShao/ModeConv/README.md

 ## Datasets

 The csv files for the luxemburg dataset only contain about 5% of the full data used.
+In the case of the Luxemburg dataset the 5% percent have even been to much to load it up in github.
+Therefore this link heads to the dataset: [https://www.dropbox.com/scl/fo/dk13szw9kf9nmlk5o31p2/h?dl=0&rlkey=j3qx3atdq2r4028gzhgd0y59s](https://www.dropbox.com/scl/fo/dk13szw9kf9nmlk5o31p2/h?dl=0&rlkey=j3qx3atdq2r4028gzhgd0y59s)
+Please store the Luxemburg dataset in the data folder of this repository.

 The csv files for the simulated_smart_bridge dataset only contain about 6% of the full data.